Cycling in Sydney Australia

 Easy riding on dirt towards Sofala.
 The slick high-pressure tyres coped well with the generally smooth dirt roads we encountered.

-Our rest day at Hill End featured the coldest, wettest, windiest weather so far and, again, we dodged the bullet.
+Our rest day at Hill End featured the coldest, wettest, windiest weather so far and, again, we dodged a bullet.
 Fine and mild weather blessed our passage when, the day after, we rode out via Sofala towards Wattle Flat on undulating road, partly unsealed.

 With just two days' riding left, I had no thought of failure to complete our appointed route.
 We set off for Tarana, hardly realising that winter had returned with low cloud and the occasional shower.
 Surely we had ridden in worse conditions to Hill End?
-“Nothing will stop us now,” I told myself, not considering that the 5OC temperature hadn't changed since dawn and that windchill from the increasing damp was intensifying the cold.
+“Nothing will stop us now,” I told myself, not considering that the 5-deg C temperature hadn't changed since dawn and that windchill from the increasing damp was intensifying the cold.
 Uncharacteristically, much of our route was downhill so we weren't warming up with exertion.

 Soon there were ever-louder sobs coming from the rear Apollo rider.
 My daughter was not enjoying the ride and appeared in danger of hypothermia.
 My wife said her own hands were so cold she could hardly control the bike.
 My son had his hands on my back as we rode, up under my rain jacket, desperately trying to keep his fingers from freezing.
 Fortunately my own hands were still working but I wished we had all brought full-fingered woollen gloves...